 The Site Council is a round-table consensus group that focuses on school improvement, staffing and budgeting issues in a collaborative decision-making process.
-The Site Council is scheduled to meet the fourth Monday of each month, when possible.
+The Site Council is scheduled to meet the third Monday of each month, when possible.
 Parents are encouraged to attend all monthly meetings.

-The Site Council consists of five elected teachers from the Leadership Team, five elected parents from the Executive Board, one elected community member, one elected classified employee, and the principal.
+The Site Council consists of five elected teachers, five elected parents, one elected community member, one elected classified employee, and the principal.
 All meetings are posted in accordance with the Open Meeting Law, ARS 28-431.01 and its bylaws.
 The Executive Board and Leadership Team can make recommendations to the Site Council.
 The Site Council considers all recommendations by consensus.
 All recommendations will be processed by the Executive Board and the Leadership Team before consideration by the Site Council.
 If consensus cannot be reached, the principal makes the final decision.